dage/ultra-resolution-quads/PRD.md

   - Loads tiles on demand as images from the filesystem layout.
   - Keeps a small margin of tiles beyond the viewport and evicts far-away tiles to limit memory usage.
   - Renders tiles each frame via `requestAnimationFrame`.
-- In v1, tiles are loaded only when needed.
-Following a path may show visible tile pop-in; a later version should add a smarter preloading strategy to make playback perfectly smooth.
+- In v1, tiles are loaded strictly on demand.
+Complexity regarding preloading or predictive fetching is explicitly out of scope.
+Visible tile pop-in during rapid movement is acceptable for this version.

 ### 7.2 Exploration Mode
 - Input: